gao-g/metaphor-in-context/README.md

 ## Basics
 Brief intro for each folder:

-- corpora: contains raw datasets published online by researchers. can ignore.
+~~- corpora: contains raw datasets published online by researchers. can ignore.~~

-- data: contains formatted version of each corpus.
-Check notes in "data" folder for details.
+~~- data: contains formatted version of each corpus.
+Check notes in "data" folder for details.~~

 - baseline: lexical baseline for the MOH-X, TroFi, and VUA datasets.

 - classification: BiLSTM for the verb classification task.

 - sequence: BiLSTM for the sequence labeling task.

+## Data
+The data and corpora are removed in this repo for teaching purpose, so please email the first author to get the data.

 ## Embeddings
 1. GloVe